-When to Go: Sevilla is heavenly in the winter and spring.
+When to Go: I think Sevilla is heavenly in the winter and spring.
 The winter brings mild temperatures in the 50s and 60s Fahrenheit (although it can get chillier at night) and is also the season for the oranges on the glorious naranjo trees (the oranges fall by spring), making for a wonderful contrast between the orange fruit and the blue skies of Andalucían winter.
 The spring is perhaps the sevillanos’ favorite season, when the sweet fragrance of the orange blossom, azahar, wafts through the air.
 Spring also brings Las Fiestas de Primavera, including Semana Santa and Feria.
 Autumn does not boast any notable events, although I’d say it’s a fine time to visit if that is most convenient for you.
 However, I would not personally recommend visiting Sevilla in the summer.
-Sevilla simply sizzles during July and August, and you quite literally can’t enjoy being outside when the sun is beating down at 95 degrees.
-Besides, August is kind of a dead month as many locals flock to the beach for vacation.
+Sevilla simply sizzles during July and August, and you quite literally can’t enjoy being outside when the sun is beating down at 100 degrees.
+Besides, August is kind of a dead month as places close and locals flock to the beach for vacation.

 8-9 PM: Crush beers before dinner at Casa Vizcaíno.
 Many sevillanos like to slam beers to work up an appetite before a meal.
 After arriving and settling in for the weekend, head out for a beer aperitif – or an “a-beer-itif” if you will?
 I recommend popping into Casa Vizcaíno for a few cañas (small beers) and aceitunas (olives) or chochitos, what locals affectionately call lupin beans.
 To eat these chochitos like a pro, place the bean between your thumb and index finger so that the flat sides of the bean are along your fingers and the small opening in the waxy shell is facing toward you.
 Bite the shell and push the bean into your mouth by squeezing your fingers, then throw the shell on the floor.
 Yes, the floor.
 Let’s get one thing straight about this bar – this is no ritzy ditzy place trying to impress tourists.
 Instead, think of Casa Vizcaíno as a neighborhood dive bar that’s known for serving up cold beer to locals at extremely good prices – we’re talking just over a euro for a caña.
 As a result, drinking here gives you a glimpse into the Sevilla beer-drinking culture that I so adore.
 The ambience is fun as lively patrons spill out from the bar to tables on the street.
 Oh, and when it comes to what beer to order, that’s pretty much decided for you – Cruzcampo.
 This beer is based in Sevilla and thus is near and dear to locals’ hearts.
 It’s golden and delicious and served ice cold in any respectable bar in Sevilla.
 Cheers to that!